 Please read our About Us page for more information

 No. You cannot register your land, because this is a such a small plot; specifically it is defined as a “souvenir plot”.
 A souvenir plot is defined in the Land Registration (Scotland) Act 1979 as “a piece of land which, being of inconsiderable size or no practical utility, is unlikely to be wanted in isolation except for the sake of mere ownership or for sentimental reasons or commemorative purposes”.
 This inability to register the land does not prevent us transferring personal ownership of the plot to you which you can in turn sell on to another party, or gift to your heirs in due course.

-Unlike in England, Scotland still permits the sale of souvenir plots of land land under contract law without the need to register the sale.
-Although a right of ownership in land (in the sense of a right that is enforceable against third parties) can traditionally only be obtained by registration in the Land Register or by recording a deed in the Register of Sasines as appropriate, by using contract law these small plots of land can be sold without the expense of registration which would otherwise make this uneconomical.
+Unlike in England, Scotland still permits the sale of souvenir plots of land land under contract law without the requirement for registration.
+Although a right of ownership in land (in the sense of a right that is enforceable against third parties) can traditionally only be obtained by registration in the Land Register or by recording a deed in the Register of Sasines as appropriate, under Scottish law these small plots of land can be sold without the expense of registration which would otherwise make this uneconomical.

 As the Scottish Law Commission wrote in 2005, in the Discussion Paper on Land Registration: Registration, Rectification and Indemnity:

-For further information please read: Land Registration Scottish law of property is complex.
+For further information please read: How Souvenir Land is Sold in Scotland.
+Scottish law of property is complex.
 Our sales are made with the advice of our Scottish solicitors, J. & H. Mitchell W.S. of Pitlochry, Perthshire.